-At June 30, 2021, we had \$500.0 million of borrowings outstanding under the JPM Credit Agreement New Term Loan B. These borrowings bear interest on a floating basis tied to either the prime rate or one of various other variable rates as defined in the JPM Credit Agreement.
+At September 30, 2021, we had \$498.8 million of borrowings outstanding under the JPM Credit Agreement New Term Loan B. These borrowings bear interest on a floating basis tied to either the prime rate or one of various other variable rates as defined in the JPM Credit Agreement.
 The variable rate currently in effect for the New Term Loan B is LIBOR.

-During March 2021, we entered into three interest rate cap agreements, each with a notional amount of \$300.0 million, to limit the potential impact of interest rate changes on cash flows.
-The interest rate cap agreements mitigate the interest rate volatility on \$300.0 million of debt to a maximum of 4.75%.
-Taking the interest rate cap agreements into consideration, an increase of 100 basis points in the LIBOR at June 30, 2021 would have increased our annual interest expense for the JPM Credit Agreement by \$2.0 million.
-However, the interest rate on the New Term Loan B is subject to a floor of 4.00% so the interest rate applicable to the New Term Loan B will only change if LIBOR fluctuates in excess of 50 bps per annum.
+During 2021, we entered into interest rate cap agreements to limit the potential impact of interest rate changes on cash flows.
+In March 2021, we executed three interest rate cap agreements, each with a notional amount of \$300.0 million, which limit our interest rates by 0.75%, 1.50%, and 2.50%, expiring on March 10, 2022, March 10, 2024 and March 8, 2026, respectively.
+In August 2021, we executed two additional interest rate cap agreements, each with a notional amount of \$100.0 million and interest rate cap of 3.00% expiring on August 13, 2028.
+The interest rate cap agreements mitigate the interest rate volatility on \$300.0 million of debt to a maximum of 4.75% and \$100.0 million of debt to a maximum of 6.00%.
+Taking the interest rate cap agreements into consideration, an increase of 100 basis points in the LIBOR at September 30, 2021 would have increased our annual interest expense for the JPM Credit Agreement by \$2.4 million.
+However, the interest rate on the New Term Loan B is subject to a LIBOR floor of 50 bps so the interest rate applicable to the New Term Loan B will only change if LIBOR fluctuates in excess of 50 bps per annum.